Summary of Valuation Approaches

 Availability of Purchase Transactions

-Since there are no publicly traded dry cleaning companies in the U.S., a valuation professional would need to place reliance on acquisition data for privately held dry cleaning businesses when performing their appraisal.
-One database that tracks dry cleaning acquisitions records 65 purchases dry cleaning businesses in the U.S. since 2002.
-The size of these acquired companies range from $46,000 to $29,900,000 in annual sales.
+According to one database that tracks coin-operated laundry company purchase transactions there have been 81 purchases of coin-operated laundry businesses in the U.S. since 2002.
+The size of these acquired companies range from $10,000 to $69,300,000 in annual sales.
 From 2002 to the present, the multiple of:

-- Market value of invested capital to Net Sales (MVIC/Sales)valuation multiples ranged from 0.2 to 2.1 times
+- Market value of invested capital to Net Sales (MVIC/Sales) ranged from 0.3 to 3.3 times

-- MVIC to earnings before interest, taxes and depreciation (MVIC/EBITDA) valuation multiples ranged from 1.3 to 12.7 times.
+- MVIC to earnings before interest, taxes and depreciation (MVIC/EBITDA) ranged from 1.2 to 13.6 times.

 This range of market multiples is too variant to be useful without further analysis.
-A proper value for the company that is being assessed should be based on the performance of the subject enterprise, compared to the performance of others in the same industry.
-Industry economic conditions also vary at different times, which obviously affect dry cleaning businesses as investment opportunities.
-Specific factors that are unique for each dry cleaning business must be considered.
+A proper value for the company that you are assessing should be based on the performance of the subject enterprise, compared to the performance of others in the same industry.
+Industry economic conditions also vary at different times, which obviously affect coin-operated laundry businesses as investment opportunities.
+Specific factors that are unique for each coin-operated laundry business must be considered.
 Some of these factors include:

 - The duration of the lease and landlord/tenant relations

-- The proximity of the facility to highly populated areas
+- The proximity of the facility to highly populated and high density residential areas

 - This history of the operation